 Machines can do high-frequency repetitive tasks with high accuracy without getting bored.

-For example – the task of mopping and cleaning the floor.
+To understand how machine learning works, let’s take an example – the task of mopping and cleaning the floor.
 When a human does the task – the quality of outcome would vary.
 We get exhausted/bored after a few hours of work and the chances of getting sick also impact the outcome.

 Depending on the place – it could also be hazardous or risky for a human.